dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/deployment_guide.md

 ### Step 8.
 Configure S3 buckets to send "S3 Object created" notifications to the log forwarder.

 At this point, you have successfully deployed the `dynatrace-aws-s3-log-forwarder` with your desired configuration.
 Now, you need to configure specific Amazon S3 buckets to send "S3 Object created" notifications to the log forwarder; as well as grant permissions to the log forwarder to read files from your bucket.

+The log forwarder supports three notification methods.
+Choose the one that best fits your architecture (see [S3 notification source options](log_forwarding.md#s3-notification-source-options) for details):

+#### Option A: Amazon EventBridge (default)

 For each bucket that you want to send logs from to Dynatrace, perform the below steps:

 * Go to your S3 bucket(s) configuration and enable S3 notifications via EventBridge following instructions [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications-eventbridge.html).
 * Create Amazon EventBridge rules to send Object created notifications to the log forwarder.
 To do so, deploy the `dynatrace-aws-s3-log-forwarder-s3-bucket-configuration.yaml` CloudFormation template: